magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/contribution/widgets-development.md

 #### Latest Values widget

 In the **Widgets Bundle** view, click the big “+” button at the bottom-right part of the screen and then click the “Create new widget type” button.
-Click the **Latest Values** button on the **Select widget type** popup.
+Click the **Latest Values** button on the **Select widget type** pop-up.
 The **Widget Editor** will open, pre-populated with the content of the default **Latest Values** template widget.

 - Clear content of the CSS tab of "Resources" section.
 - Put the following HTML code inside the HTML tab of "Resources" section:

 ```html
   {% raw  %}<div fxFlex fxLayout="column" style="height: 100%;" fxLayoutAlign="center stretch">